stezullo/food-recognizer-fe/README.md

 # Food Recognizer Frontend

-A frontend for a food recognized app
+A frontend for a food recognizer app